Twangin...

 Twangin... is a 1981 album by Dave Edmunds, and his final recording for Swan Song Records before moving to Columbia Records.
 The album would also be the last Edmunds solo effort to feature Rockpile.

 Twangin... consists mostly of outtakes from previous recording sessions, including one track dating to 1968, a version of "Baby Let's Play House", a rockabilly number made famous by Elvis Presley.
 The album also features a collaboration with the Stray Cats, whose debut album Edmunds produced.

-The album is almost entirely made up of cover songs, including the Wilson Pickett B-side "Three Time Loser" and the George Jones classic "The Race Is On".
+The album is almost entirely made up of cover songs, including the Wilson Pickett B-side "Three Time Loser" and the George Jones classic "The Race Is On" (with the Stray Cats).

+The album art, featuring a portrait of Edmunds, is by Barney Bubbles.